-Unfortunately, when it comes to posting to Craigslist, there are many things completely outside of anyone’s control.
-Ghosting happens to be one of them, but we have pulled together some helpful information on how to avoid this.
-Please keep in mind these are just tips and there are no guarantees — but this will give you the best shot of your posts being seen by prospects!
+We’ve pulled together some helpful information on how to stop your posts from being ghosted.
+Please keep in mind these are just tips and there are no guarantees — but this will give you the best shot of having your posts seen by prospects!

-Things to be aware of when it comes to Craigslist flagging and moderation:
+A quick note: Things to be aware of when it comes to Craigslist flagging and moderation

-- There are paid services that specialize in flagging posts (their goal is to flag all posts so only their customer’s posts are the only ones left!)
+- There are paid services that specialize in flagging posts (their goal is to flag competitors’ posts so only their customers’ content is left!).

-- Craigslist utilizes their own manual and automated moderation tools.
-The exact methods they use are private, but see tips below
+- Craigslist utilizes its own manual and automated moderation tools.
+The exact methods they use are private but see tips below.

 - There is a wide belief that users who have their posts flagged and removed have a lower flagging threshold in the future.
 This makes it very important to prevent getting flagged.

-Follow these 6 suggestions to avoid your craigslist posts being flagged
+Follow these 6 suggestions to avoid your Craigslist apartment posts being flagged

 You are only able to post to the same city/category once every 48 hours for the same item.
-If the price range is close / identical, it could be perceived as posting the same item.
+If the price range on two or more units is close or identical, it could be perceived as posting the same item.

-The same body of the ad, including a description or special.
-You should also avoid posting the same set of photos.
-Just re-arrange the photo orders, and don’t use more than 8-10.
+The same body text, including a description or special.
+You should also avoid posting the same set of photos; just rearrange the photo orders, and don’t use more than 8-10.

 Craigslist is a marketplace to buy and sell, not advertise.
-So, ads that aren’t specific in what they are selling, or if there is a “bait and switch”, a post may get flagged for removal.
+So, if posts aren’t specific in what they are selling or if there is a “bait and switch,” meaning the picture featured isn’t of the actual unit or amenities available, a post may get flagged for removal.

-Following these six steps will give you the best chance of your posts being seen by prospects looking for a new apartment.
-If you want to learn more about how to better optimize Craigslist content to improve conversion within the channel, check out our post on how to Up Your Craigslist Game for 2019.
+Following these six steps will give you the best chance of your posts being seen by prospects looking for their new home.
+If you want to learn more about how to better optimize Craigslist content to improve conversion within the channel, check out our post on how to Up Your Craigslist Game.